Master of Science in Nursing Nurse Educator Online

 In this online master’s program, you will learn to effectively teach didactic, clinical and distance nursing education courses.
 Coursework includes advanced pathophysiology and pharmacotherapeutics, a study of social, psychological, cultural and ethical trends which shape healthcare systems, research and evidence-based practices for nursing education, an exploration of relevant teaching and learning theories, strategies, and assessments, and a study of clinical information systems.

-In our online MSN Nurse Educator program, you will:
+In our online nurse educator master’s program, you will:

 • Understand the educational requirements to be eligible for some specialty certification examinations